Beautiful englishwomen serving in AUXILIARY TERRITORIAL SERVICE will blast nazis out of the sky

-Englishwoman with the 1st Anti-Aircraft Division, which controlled the searchlight and gun batteries defending London.
+Englishwoman with the 1st Anti-Aircraft Division, AUXILIARY TERRITORIAL SERVICE, which controlled the searchlight and gun batteries defending London.

 (Caption and photo courtesy of the Imperial War Museum)

-Winston Churchill’s daughter, Mary, served on a Anti-Aircraft battery during parts of the war.
+Winston Churchill’s daughter, Mary, served on an Anti-Aircraft battery during parts of the war.

 THE AUXILIARY TERRITORIAL SERVICE AT AN ANTI-AIRCRAFT GUN SITE IN BRITAIN, DECEMBER 1942 (TR 474) ATS girls operating the height and range finder.

 ROLE OF THE ATS in WARTIME GREAT BRITAIN: